futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 }
 ```

-In this example the *Execute* method will return:
+In this example the *Execute* method is being wrapped by the runner.
+It returns:
 - a *NotFound* if the file does not exist
 - a *FileStreamHttpResult* if the file exists